andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 There is some [work in progress](https://github.com/zed-industries/zed/pull/19230) for supporting this, but until then there is a workaround as long as your project uses RuboCop.

 First, a little background: RuboCop [introduced](https://docs.rubocop.org/rubocop/usage/lsp.html) a language server in v1.53, and the Zed extension already has built-in support for it.
-This language server does _not_ use pull diagnostics, so it's compatible with Zed.
+This language server does _not_ use pull diagnostics, so its diagnostics are compatible with Zed.

 Normally when using Ruby LSP we don't need RuboCop's own language server since its built-in, but here it becomes a useful fallback.
 We can configure Zed such that we use RuboCop's LSP _only_ for diagnostics, and Ruby LSP for everything else.
 First, we'll disable `diagnostics` for Ruby LSP to avoid sending unnecessary requests: